 Simplicity is great and a single question only takes a second.

-So sure, we endorse the use of well-crafted questions like these.
+So sure, we support the use of well-crafted questions like these.
 We just don't recommend it as the only question to ask.

 Is it the ultimate?

-In general, statisticians (i.e. the people who know) agree that well-constructed multiple-item indicators are more reliable and tend to provide better external validity than single-question metrics.
+In general, statisticians agree that well-constructed multiple-item indicators are more reliable and tend to provide better external validity than single-question metrics.
 There are many employee engagement indexes that do just that.

 Testing eNPS and engagement